mlc-mlapis/docs/src/documentation/overview/users.md

 ## Your account
 You account is separate from a user belonging to a company.
-You can be user in multiple companies under the same account (login).
+You can be a user in multiple companies under the same account (login).

 ## Password change
-Password can be changed by clicking on your avatar in the upper right corner and going to the account setting page.
+Your password can be changed by clicking on your avatar in the upper right corner and going to the account setting page.

 ## Password recovery
-You can recover your password (or set password to an account created through GitHub or GitLab) at app.zerops.io/password-recovery.
-Confirmation mail will be sent to your email address.
+You can recover your password (or set a password for an account created through GitHub or GitLab) at app.zerops.io/password-recovery.
+The confirmation email will be sent to your email address.